-KELSEY: We're up to over 63,000 teddy bears right now.
+"We're up to over 63,000 teddy bears right now.
 We've seen bicycles, sleds.
-It runs the gamut of anything you could send.
+It runs the gamut of anything you could send," says Kelsey.

-MACDONALD: (Reading) When my grandpa died, I was heartbroken.
-So I might know what you're going through.
-I go to First Baptist Church.
-I'm 11.
+"Dear Families: I am sorry for your loss.
+My grandpa died three weeks ago.
+I'm in foster care.
+When my grandpa died I was heartbroken, so I might know what you're going through.
+I go to First Baptist Church."

 MacDonald is photographing the letters and artwork, documenting reaction to an event that hit the world hard.
 He wants the cards, letters and art to be archived and preserved.

-MACDONALD: This is a drawing from, I believe, a very young child on a piece of pink construction paper.
-There's a small, red heart with arms and legs and two little eyes.
-And there's a word balloon that says: I'm sorry.
-It's both profoundly moving and just a beautiful piece of folk art.
+"This is a drawing from I believe a very young child on a piece of pink construction paper.
+There's a small red heart with arms and legs and two little eyes.
+And there's a word balloon that says 'I'm sorry,' " says MacDonald.
+"It's both profoundly moving and just a beautiful piece of folk art."

 Virtually all the mail is first delivered to the Newtown Municipal Center.
 Public Works Director Fred Hurley says seeing daily reminders of the tragedy has taken a toll on town workers.

 "Many of the government staff has been intricately involved in this for the last two months every day.
 But we still have a town to run.
-So that's one of the big challenges we have, is to take care of the day-to-day business, and also to move the needs of the town, emotionally, along with what has happened.
+So that's one of the big challenges we have is to take care of the day-to-day business and also to move the needs of the town emotionally along with what has happened," says Hurley.

 Victims' families and town residents were invited to take anything they wanted to keep.
-Now, MacDonald and a local preservation group are talking with Newtown officials and professional archivists about ways to save the written messages and art.
+Now MacDonald and a local preservation group are talking with Newtown officials and professional archivists about ways to save the written messages and art.

-KATHLEEN CRAUGHWELL-VARDA: Virginia Tech has created an online exhibition and archive.
-And we have all the development of the 9-11 Museum and Memorial.
-And there's also the Vietnam War Memorial, where people are leaving things still, more than 25 years later.
+"Virginia Tech has created an online exhibition and archive.
+And we have all the development of the [Sept.
+11] museum and memorial.
+And there's also the Vietnam War Memorial, where people are leaving things still, more than 25 years later," says Craughwell-Varda.

 Town officials have been planning to photograph the materials, then incinerate them, incorporating the ash into a future public memorial.
 But no decision has been made.
 Connecticut State Librarian Ken Wiggin says that's not surprising.